piopi/BehatCrawler/README.md

 # BehatCrawler

-The BehatCrawler is [Behat](https://github.com/Behat/Behat),[MinkExtension](https://github.com/Behat/MinkExtension) and [Selenium2Driver](https://github.com/minkphp/MinkSelenium2Driver) extension that crawl a given URL and execute user-defined function in each Crawled Page.
+The BehatCrawler is a [Behat](https://github.com/Behat/Behat), [MinkExtension](https://github.com/Behat/MinkExtension) and [Selenium2Driver](https://github.com/minkphp/MinkSelenium2Driver) extension that crawls a given URL and executes user-defined functions in each crawled page.

 Multiple options for crawling are available, see [available options](#available).